-I made these sticky buns over a week ago, the photos processed, resized and ready to go, but I couldn’t write the post to go with it.
-There’s been a lot going on in my life – so with all the drawn blanks I let it sit until I could write something that wasn’t boring or viscous.
+I made these candy orange fudge filled extra sticky buns over a week ago; the photos processed, resized and ready to go, but I couldn’t write the post to go with it.
+There’s been a lot going on in my life, so with all the drawn blanks, I let it sit until I could write something that wasn’t boring or viscous.
 I finally decided to write about my first ‘true’ love.
 We all have one of those, right?
-It’s loaded with corn and cheese, but a great memory.
-Don’t worry, I will get to these fabulous, gooey sticky ‘bad boy’ buns.
+It’s loaded with corny, cheesy goo, but a great memory.
+Don’t worry, I will get to these fabulous, gooey “bad boy” sticky buns.

-I lived in a pretty affluent town.
-Most of the residents had loads of money, old and new, as did the residents of the other town that used our High School because they didn’t have a High School – probably because it was even more affluent than our town and didn’t want some old High School decreasing the palatial estate property values.
+I grew up in a pretty affluent town where most of the residents had loads of money, old and new, as did the residents of the other town that used our high school.
+They didn’t have a high school because it was even more affluent than our town, and they probably didn’t want some old school decreasing the palatial estate property values.

-I guess there were just too many of them, and after a while, any attraction I had, poofed, as I grew up.
-It was the same old same old – Stepford boys who received brand new porsches and corvettes the minute they got their learner permits – not driver’s licenses, learner permits!
-Some celeb’s kids were dropped off in limos.
-Really vulgar displays of wealth at times.
+I guess there were just too many of them, and after a while any attraction(s) I had phased out as I grew up.
+It was the same old, same old..stepford boys who were gifted brand new porsches and corvettes the minute they got their learner’s permit – NOT their driver’s license, learner’s permit!
+Some celeb’s kids were dropped off in limos; sometimes known as really vulgar displays of wealth.

 Turn this upside down……..

 Well, I finally found my ultimate bad boy, or rather, he found me.
-It was the summer of my 15th year (going on 16) of life, at the Jersey Shore, before the show of the same name completely bastardized it and turned it into something that it was the polar opposite of when I was a teen.
+It was the summer of my 15th (almost 16th) year of life, at the Jersey Shore, before the show of the same name completely bastardized it and turned it into something that it was the polar opposite of when I was a teen.

-“Oh man, I wish I wazzat ice cream cone…come mere, baby…tawk ta me!”
+“Oh man, I wish I wazzat ice cream cone…come mere, baby, tawk ta me!”

-So, I finally met my ‘dream guy’.
+I finally met my ‘dream guy’.

 …….and you get this